MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Use correlation IDs for all trace events and log messages to link them to a given request.
 Return correlation IDs to the caller for all calls, not just failed requests.
 - Use structured logging for all log messages.
 Select a unified operational data sink for application traces, metrics, and logs to enable operators to easily debug problems.
 For more information, see [Collect, aggregate, and store monitoring data for cloud applications]( /azure/architecture/framework/devops/monitor-collection-data-storage).

-- Ensure that operational data is used with business requirements to inform an [application health model](./mission-critical-health-modeling.md).
+- Ensure that operational data is used together with business requirements to inform an [application health model](./mission-critical-health-modeling.md).

 ## Programming language selection